 - Replacement of any failed trees or shrubs will be allowed for annually to ensure that the planting areas are fully stocked at all times. - Any hollows which appear due to settlement shall be top dressed annually, early in the growing season. - An application of a residual weed killer shall be allowed for on shrub areas. - Minor pruning of dead or damaged wood shall be allowed for annually. - All planted areas and trees shall be given an application of an approved top dressing in May.
-Not in Wildflower areas. - Shrubs shall be maintained in a balanced shape and prevented from obscuring signs, windows and encroaching on paths. - Check for invasive species as mentioned earlier and remove from site. - Undertake a formal assessment of young tree health and development. - Tree grilles, grids and guards shall be inspected and if necessary removed.
+Not in Wildflower areas. - Shrubs shall be maintained in a balanced shape and prevented from obscuring signs, windows and encroaching on paths. - Shrubs in play area to receive formative pruning where required. - Check for invasive species as mentioned earlier and remove from site. - Undertake a formal assessment of young tree health and development. - Tree grilles, grids and guards shall be inspected and if necessary removed.